openflighthpc/reference-evaluation/README.md

 # reference-evaluation

-A script to test if you've set up your cluster correctly.
-See Documentation at https://docs.openflighthpc.org/reference_clusters/ref_cluster_centos8/configuration_testing/
+A series of scripts to evaluate the configuration and functionality  of a cluster.

+See [here](https://docs.openflighthpc.org/reference_clusters/ref_cluster_centos8/configuration_testing/) for information about the configuration tests.

+Documentation for functionality testing incoming.